Information about how LKAB processes personal data

 From visitors to our facilities/sites

 We process your name, information about the company you represent and in some cases contact details and images.
-During your visit, your entry and exit times and location may also be recorded.
-At those facilities and sites where camera surveillance is in operation, images of you may be recorded (see more details below).
+During your visit, your entry and exit times and, in some cases, location data may also be recorded.
+At facilities and sites where camera surveillance is in operation, images of you may be recorded (see more details below).

 Camera surveillance of those present at/entering LKAB’s facilities/sites